INFORMATION ON THE DECLARATION OF CONSENT

 The primary business purposes are to secure:

-- orderly receipt and awarding of contracts (irrespective of the type of legal transaction), including their execution, whereby we are essentially involved (without limitation) in the following type of business: trade of used / second hand software resp. the corresponding licenses, mainly by acting as an intermediate in the usage chain by acquiring software from the first or a subsequent user and reselling it to another (future) user without making use of the software in between for our own operational affairs, plus the contractual dealings, frameworks etc. going along with such activities (non-disclosure agreements, LoIs and alike, sale and purchase contracts etc.);
+- orderly receipt and awarding of contracts (irrespective of the type of legal transaction), including their execution, whereby we are essentially involved (without limitation) in the following type of business: trade of used / second hand software resp. the corresponding licences, mainly by acting as an intermediate in the usage chain by acquiring software from the first or a subsequent user and reselling it to another (future) user without making use of the software in between for our own operational affairs, plus the contractual dealings, frameworks etc. going along with such activities (non-disclosure agreements, LoIs and alike, sale and purchase contracts etc.);

 - the possibility of preparing cost estimates, quotations and similar;